ICP-OES analysis

 What is ICP-OES used for?

 ICP-OES is used across a range of industries and research areas.
-It is often applied in the petrochemical industry to analyze various types of oil samples and determine their elemental composition, which can be used as a measure of quality.
-The method is also used to screen food and water to ensure that they are free from toxic metals and other unwanted compounds.
+It is often applied in the petrochemical industry to analyze various types of oil samples and determine their elemental composition, which can be used as a quality indicator.
+The method is also used to screen food and water to ensure they are free from toxic metals and other unwanted compounds.

-In environmental analysis, ICP-OES is used to monitor pollution and determine the quality of natural environments.
-The technique can also be used in the pharmaceutical industry for quality control to ensure that products do not contain metallic impurities.
+In the analysis of environmental samples, such as water, soil, or sediment, ICP-OES is used to monitor pollution and determine the quality of natural environments.
+The technique can also be used in the pharmaceutical industry for quality control to ensure that products or raw materials do not contain metallic impurities.

 How does ICP-OES work?